 The Korea Customs Service audited the importation activities of Herbalife Korea for the period January 2011 through May 2013.
-The total assessment for the audit period is \$29.6 million, translated at the September 30, 2019 spot rate.
-The Company has paid the assessment and has recognized these payments within other assets on its condensed consolidated balance sheet.
+The total assessment for the audit period is \$29.6 million, translated at the June 30, 2020 spot rate.
+The Company has paid the assessment and has recognized these payments within other assets on its condensed consolidated balance sheet as of June 30, 2020.
 The Company lodged a first-level administrative appeal, which was denied on October 21, 2016.
 On January 31, 2017, the Company filed a further appeal to the National Tax Tribunal of Korea.
-In November 2018, the Company received an unfavorable decision from the National Tax Tribunal of Korea.
-In February 2019, the Company submitted an appeal to the Seoul Administrative Court.
-The Korea Customs Service audited the importation activities of Herbalife Korea for the period May 2013 through December 2013.
-The total assessment for the audit period is \$9.7 million, translated at the September 30, 2019 spot rate.
-The Company has paid the assessment and has recognized this payment within other assets on its condensed consolidated balance sheet as of September 30, 2019.
+In November 2018, the Company received an unfavorable decision from the National Tax Tribunal of Korea for the period May 2013 through December 2013.
+The total assessment for the audit period is \$9.7 million, translated at the June 30, 2020 spot rate.
+The Company has paid the assessment and has recognized this payment within other assets on its condensed consolidated balance sheet as of June 30, 2020 million, translated at the June 30, 2020 million activities of Herbalife Korea for the period May 2013 through December 2013.
+The total assessment for the audit period is \$9.7 million, translated at the June 30, 2020 spot rate.
+The Company has paid the assessment and has recognized this payment within other assets on its condensed consolidated balance sheet as of June 30, 2020.
 In July 2019, the Company filed an appeal to the National Tax Tribunal of Korea.
 The Company disagrees with the assertions made in the assessments, as well as the calculation methodology used in the assessments.
 The Company has not recognized a loss as the Company does not believe a loss is probable.